The Lord of the Rings: The Rings of Power season 3: Casting

-Cast members who are expected to return from the previous seasons include Cynthia Addai-Robinson as Míriel, Robert Aramayo as Elrond, Morfydd Clark as Galadriel, Ismael Cruz Córdova as Arondir, Trystan Gravelle as Pharazôn, Lloyd Owen as Elendil, Charlie Vickers as Sauron, Benjamin Walker as Gil-galad, and Daniel Weyman as Gandalf.
+Cast members who returned from the previous seasons include Cynthia Addai-Robinson as Míriel, Robert Aramayo as Elrond, Owain Arthur as Durin IV, Maxim Baldry as Isildur, Morfydd Clark as Galadriel, Ismael Cruz Córdova as Arondir, Ben Daniels as Círdan, Charles Edwards as Celebrimbor, Kevin Eldon as Narvi, Trystan Gravelle as Pharazôn, Ciarán Hinds as the Dark Wizard, Ema Horvath as Eärien, Will Keen as Belzagar, Rory Kinnear as Tom Bombadil, Tyroe Muhafidin as Theo, Sophia Nomvete as Disa, Lloyd Owen as Elendil, Charlie Vickers as Sauron, Leon Wadham as Kemen, Benjamin Walker as Gil-galad, and Daniel Weyman as Gandalf.
+Aramayo also portrays Elrond's brother Elros in a flashback.

+Jamie Campbell Bower joined the season's cast in the major role of Celeborn, husband to Galadriel.

-In February 2025, Amazon announced the casting of Jamie Campbell Bower as a series regular and Eddie Marsan in a recurring role for the season.
+In February 2025, Amazon announced the casting of Jamie Campbell Bower as a series regular and Eddie Marsan in a recurring role.
 Bower's character was reported to be the biggest addition for the season, described as a "handsome high-born knight" with the code name "Arlen" who was potentially a new love interest for Galadriel.
+There was speculation that he could be portraying Celeborn, who was played by Marton Csokas in Jackson's films.
 Marsan's role, code named "Dromm", reportedly required a Scottish accent like the series' Dwarves and was said to have a brother, leading to speculation that he could be playing the brother of Durin IV that was mentioned at the end of the second season.
-Further casting was announced in June after filming began: Andrew Richardson as a series regular, with Zubin Varla and Adam Young in recurring roles.
+Further casting was announced in June 2025 after filming began: Andrew Richardson as a series regular, with Zubin Varla and Adam Young in recurring roles.
 This announcement came following reports of casting for a "sea captain in his 20s" who would be a series regular for the season.
 Varla provided additional voice work for three episodes of the second season; it was unclear whether his new role was related to that voice work.